Blog vs. SEO-Optimized Blog

 SEO stands for Search Engine Optimization.
 It’s the process of writing, formatting, and structuring your blog so it shows up higher in search results pages or (SERPS) when someone enters a question or phrase into Google.
 In fact, “On average, 69% of clicks go to the first five organic search results for any keyword,” as reported by the American Marketing Association.

-When you write an SEO-optimized blog, you’re not just sharing your ideas—you’re answering real questions people ask online; you’re demonstrating the differences between a blog and an SEO-optimized blog.
+When you write an SEO-optimized blog, you’re not just sharing your ideas—you’re answering real questions people ask online.

 Key Differences Between a Blog and an SEO Blog for Search Engine Visibility

-Here are four key differences between a blog post and an SEO-optimized blog that help SEO blogs get seen and increase their Google search ranking:
+Here are three key differences between a blog post and an SEO-optimized one:

 -